BMW Peachtree Chapter Corral at the Petit LeMans

 Where: Road Atlanta

-Our car corral will be located across from the entrance to Vendor Village and includes the following:
+Our car corral is centrally located across from the entrance to Vendor Village and includes the following:

-* Parking with the BMW CCA Club Members
+* Exclusive parking with the BMW CCA Club Members

 * A large tent with tables and chairs